EgorTrushin/molpro-supporting/docs/ksinv.md

 ## KSINV program
-The program KSINV solves the inverse Kohn-Sham (KS) problem, i.e. it finds the KS quantities (potentials, KS orbitals and eigenvalues) corresponding to a given density.
+The program KSINV solves the inverse Kohn-Sham (KS) problem, i.e., it finds the KS potential and the orbitals and eigenvalues corresponding to a given electron density.
 The program is designed to work with densities provided by many-body methods such as Coupled Cluster (CC) or Full Configuration Interaction (FCI).
 The program is currently limited to non-spin polarized systems.
 The implementation was described and tested in Ref.
 [1] and follows the idea of Ref.
 [2] to use the KS response function to update the KS potential.

 Example input file for KS inversion of the reference density provided by the CCSD method for the CO molecule:
 ```